Big rise in Covid-19 cases expected due to pre-Christmas socialising

 “While we’re seeing much lower numbers today and yesterday Government is being told that is very much artificially low” because of the time of year, and “there is an expectation that we’ll see very, very high figures later this week,” the source said.

-Anyone who had been a close contact should stay at home and restrict their movements.
+Anyone who had been a close contact should stay at home and restrict their movements for 14 days.

 “We have people ringing up looking to be tested.
 Timing is important, we can’t do it too soon, we try to schedule it around Day 5.